bmichini/brewcart/recipes/tripel.md

 * 7.61 gal @ 50 mins (rate: 0.6 gal per hour) (increased to 3000 W)
 * 6.70 gal @ 0 mins

 Chilled to ~67 degF, oxygenated, and pitched entire 2L starter.
 Set fridge to 65 degF.
 Added more oxygen at 12 hours - no visible activity.
+After 36 hours there was significant visible fermentation activity.

 ## Tasting Notes